Best Collagen Sources: List of Foods With High Collagen

 Quick Health Scoop

-- To help support collagen in the body, eat foods with key nutrients that help stimulate collagen production, including protein, vitamin C, zinc, and copper
+To help support collagen production in the body, eat foods with key nutrients that are needed for collagen production, including protein, vitamin C, zinc, and copper

 Unfortunately, your body produces less collagen as you get older.
 In fact, once you hit your 20s, you slowly start losing collagen—roughly one percent every year.2 As time goes on, issues can arise as part of the natural aging process when the amount of collagen produced by the body decreases even further.
 In addition, the body doesn’t absorb or synthesize nutrients like it used to in its younger days The result?
 As we age, your skin can start to sag and dry out, and you may start to experience the effects of reduced cartilage on your body.3